AbhiAgarwal/phys.js/README.md

     npm install -g mocha

-Run "mocha" on the main directory.
+Run "make test" on the main directory.

-    mocha
+    make test

 It will automatically test the different functions, and display the results on the Terminal.